Javadyakuza/TIP3-Docs/Deployments/External/Transfer.md

 <div class="transferToken">

 ::: tip
-Before we start to write our scripts we need to make a file named `04-transfer-tip3.ts` in the `script` folder in the project root.
+Before we start to write our scripts we need to make sure that there is a file named `04-transfer-tip3.ts` in the `script` folder in the project root.
 :::

 ::: tip